dqops/dqo/docs/examples/schema/detect-table-schema-changes.md

 The Sensor readouts category displays the values obtained by the sensors from the data source.
 The Execution errors category displays any error that occurred during the check's execution.

-All the checks in the example gives valid results (notice the green square to the left of the checks name).
+All the checks in the example gives correct results (notice the green square to the left of the checks name).

 ### **Modify the table schema**